Transparency Database on Document Access and Declassification

 Access to documents at the Council of Europe is managed at several levels.
 Access rights to documents vary and depend on the internal protocols and working methods of the various bodies and monitoring mechanisms.
 By centralising this information in one location, this database will enhance transparency about the different rules in force.

 The database is open for consultation to everybody.
-It is managed by the Archives of the Council of Europe in close co-operation with the Organisation’s Network of Archive Correspondents.
+It is managed by the Information Lifecycle team of the Council of Europe in close co-operation with the Organisation’s network of Records and archive Correspondents.

-Your feedback is welcome; please send any remarks, also concerning specific rules, to archives@coe.int.
+Your feedback is welcome; please fill in a form with your comments, also concerning specific rules.

-Information on where to find Council of Europe documents (online and offline) is presented on the Archives website: www.coe.int/archives.
+Information on where to find Council of Europe documents (online and offline) is presented on the Document, records and archives website: www.coe.int/archives.

 Thus, transparency is above all to be clear, open and consistent with regard to the rules that govern access and declassification.